Why embracing innovation is vital to help keep workers safe on our roads

 But some of the basic elements of the job such as lifting equipment, working in all weathers and close to live traffic continue today.

-Through our Innovation Designated Funds programme, we're investing in autonomous plant which will help protect workers.
-The automated cone laying vehicle (ACLM) is one of those innovations.
+Through its Innovation Designated Funds programme, National Highways is investing in autonomous plant which will help protect workers.
+The automated cone laying vehicle (ACLM is one of those innovations.

 The Falcon ACLM, developed by Highway Care, has been rolled out on the road network by Balfour Beatty’s Connect Plus Services’ consortium, which operates and manages the M25 and its arterial routes.